Novecento99/Holophonor/README.md

 ## How does it work?
 ![alt text](./images/Flowchart.png)

-The framework works by capturing data from an UDP connection and feeding it to the GAN model.
-The model generates an image based on the input data, which is then displayed on the screen.
+The software listens for data from an UDP connection.
+When received, it parses the data and feed it to the AI model which generates an image, which is then displayed on the screen.
 The process is repeated in real-time, creating a dynamic and interactive visualization that responds to external input.

 Specifically, the framework can be used to create visualizations that respond to audio input, such as music or environmental sounds.
 The visualizations can be customized by changing the LiuNet model, the input data source, and other parameters